Skip to content

 BPM

 Beats per minute.
-60 BPM is one beat per second.
-Andante sits around 76–108, allegro around 120–156.
+60 BPM = one beat per second.
+Andante is around 76–108, Allegro 120–156.

 Time signature